nilthehuman/morphohistory/Backlog.md

 * Implement Multisim tab contents
 * Implement Rescorla-Wagner conditioning model as an option
 * Implement convolution-based learning model
+* Duplicate same Confirm/Discard user logic on Tuning tab as on the other tabs?
 * Upon double click show the speaker's bias in all paradigm cells
 * Show unusual settings on special warning label in the agora's bottom right corner
 * Undo/redo stack